mahlberg-lab/clic/docs/introduction.rst

 Wiegand*

 *The CLiC web app is part-funded by GLARE.
 GLARE is a project funded by the European Commission within Marie Sklodowska-Curie Actions (reference number EU 749521).
 Project team: Prof. Michaela Mahlberg, Dr. Anna Cermakova.*

+We are grateful to colleagues who have commented on previous versions of this guide and/or the CLiC interface: Anna Cermakova, Emma Curry, Elizabeth Kelly, Lorenzo Mastropierro and Pete Orford.

+The user guide is a work in progress.
+Please get in touch via clic@contacts.birmingham.ac.uk if you have further questions or suggestions for improvement.